The Idea INDEX

 And consider:

 In that moment, the artist—HGB—is defined by the phenomenon he directly observes when rendering something from a material, rather than working backwards to impose his static view.
-This shift has also occurred from Antiquity to the present: from observing first-hand to consuming third-hand.
+This shift occurred from Antiquity to the present: from observing first-hand to consuming third-hand.
 To eat from another’s principles instead of returning to first principles: direct to source.
 Consider The Sphinx from TOOT:

 “It is a question of the level of detail.
 The first introduction and last conclusion of our trader is always, ‘I want to be formless in a market that has form.’
 And everything flows downstream from there.
 ‘The market has a form, a structure, and a way of behaving and will do things according to its own rules.
 My place within it is to be a formless participant who does not have rules and a rigid structure.
 There is always a story in the markets and, day by day, things will construct themselves; you have to ask how your trading can fit within that story.
 Nothing else can come in between,’ The Sphinx continued.
 And to do that is to trade as close to the ‘market truth,’ the answer found in the language it speaks, that is, price, which we experience as order flow.
 Improvement begins and ends there.”6